RevolveNTNU/RosNet/README.md

 FieldValue is a custom data type with a

 - string name -  name of the field
 - PrimitiveType DataType -  datatype of the value.
 PrimitiveType is an Enum with possible values: Bool, Int8, Uint8, Int16, Unit16, Int32, Uint32, Int64, Uint64, Float32, Float64, String, Time, Duration, Byte, Char and Array.
-The datatypes correspond to the standard datatypes in ROS messages and array used for arrays of values.
+The datatypes correspond to the [standard datatypes](https://wiki.ros.org/msg) in ROS messages and Array used for arrays of values.
 - byte[] Value - is the value of the field

 #### Conversion between PrimitiveType and C# types: